Static random-access memory: Design

+Four-transistor SRAM is common in stand-alone SRAM devices (as opposed to SRAM used for CPU caches), implemented in special processes with an extra layer of polysilicon, allowing for very high-resistance pull-up resistors.
+The principal drawback of using 4T SRAM is increased static power due to the constant current flow through one of the pull-down transistors (M1 or M2).

 Memory cells that use fewer than four transistors are possible; however, such 3T or 1T cells are DRAM, not SRAM (even the so-called 1T-SRAM).

 Access to the cell is enabled by the word line (WL in figure) which controls the two access transistors M_{5} and M_{6} in 6T SRAM figure (or M_{3} and M_{4} in 4T SRAM figure) which, in turn, control whether the cell should be connected to the bit lines: BL and BL.
 They are used to transfer data for both read and write operations.

+During read accesses, the bit lines are actively driven high and low by the inverters in the SRAM cell.
+This improves SRAM bandwidth compared to DRAMs – in a DRAM, the bit line is connected to storage capacitors, and charge sharing causes the bit line to swing upwards or downwards.
 Although it is not strictly necessary to have two bit lines, both the signal and its inverse are typically provided in order to improve noise margins and speed.

-During read accesses, the bit lines are actively driven high and low by the inverters in the SRAM cell.
-This improves SRAM bandwidth compared to DRAMs – in a DRAM, the bit line is connected to storage capacitors and charge sharing causes the bit line to swing upwards or downwards.
 The symmetric structure of SRAMs also allows for differential signaling, which makes small voltage swings more easily detectable.

 Another difference with DRAM that contributes to making SRAM faster is that commercial chips accept all address bits at a time.
-By comparison, commodity DRAMs have the address multiplexed in two halves, i.e. higher bits followed by lower bits, over the same package pins in order to keep their size and cost down.
+By comparison, commodity DRAMs have the address multiplexed in two halves, i.e., higher bits followed by lower bits, over the same package pins in order to keep their size and cost down.
 The size of an SRAM with m address lines and n data lines is 2^{m} words, or 2^{m} × n bits.
 The most common word size is 8 bits, meaning that a single byte can be read or written to each of 2^{m} different words within the SRAM chip.
-Several common SRAM chips have 11 address lines (thus a capacity of 2^{11} = 2,048 2k words) and an 8-bit word, so they are referred to as 2k × 8 SRAM.
+Several common SRAM chips have 11 address lines (thus a capacity of 2^{11} = 2,048 = 2 k words) and an 8-bit word, so they are referred to as 2k × 8 SRAM.

-The dimensions of an SRAM cell on an IC is determined by the minimum feature size of the process used to make the IC.
+The dimensions of an SRAM cell on an IC are determined by the minimum feature size of the process used to make the IC.